camunda/camunda-docs/docs/components/modeler/web-modeler/run-or-publish-your-process.md

 ### Start a form

-You can link a form to a start event, following these steps:
+To link a form to a start event, take the following steps:

 1. Make sure you are in **Implement** mode.
    <img src={ImplementModeImg} style={{width: 250}} alt="Active implement mode tab" />